wgebis/terraform-provider-mailgun/docs/resources/domain.md

 }
 ```

 Here’s an example using the [Cloudflare provider](https://registry.terraform.io/providers/cloudflare/cloudflare/latest).
-Bear in mind that’s the Cloudflare Provider isn’t associated with this Mailgun provider, and other Terraform Providers that can control DNS may require a slightly different implementation.
+Bear in mind that the solution below requires the Cloudflare provider to be included in your project.
+Also, the Mailgun provider isn’t associated with Cloudflare, and other Terraform providers that can control DNS may require a slightly different implementation.

 ```hcl
 # Use receiving/sending set attributes to create DNS entries